jolicode/elastically/README.md

 If this option is not defined, the factory will fallback to `YamlProvider` and will use `Factory::CONFIG_MAPPINGS_DIRECTORY` option.

+There are two providers available in Elastically: `YamlProvider` and `PhpProvider`.

 ### `Factory::CONFIG_SERIALIZER` (optional)

 A `SerializerInterface` compatible object that will by used on indexation.